 Harvesters usually use a nonmotorized canoe with a push pole or paddles for power, and collect rice using two sticks, or flails, to knock mature seeds into the canoe.
 While labor intensive, harvesting wild rice can be rewarding and finding a mentor who knows what they’re doing can make the learning process easier.

 Harvesters should keep access areas clean by packing out what they pack in.
 And before heading out, harvesters should make a plan for how the rice will be processed.
 Novice rice harvesters are often advised to use a processor rather than attempt to process themselves.
-Anyone looking for more information on wild rice in their area can contact their local DNR wildlife manager or a Shallow Lakes Program specialist.

 The exceptions to this are Native Americans and residents of the reservations listed.
 In addition, all nontribal members wishing to harvest or buy wild rice within the boundaries of the Leech Lake Reservation must have a Leech Lake Reservation permit.